 Requires a minimum of 54 semester hours of course work, (including MA course work or up to 12 transfer credits), 30 semester hours of dissertation work, successful completion of a comprehensive examination, and successful defense of the doctoral dissertation.

 The following is a partial summary of admission requirements.
 More details are available on our website or by contacting the department.

 PhD applicants must:

 GRE scores are required for all applicants.

 We expect combined Verbal and Quantitative scores of at least 1100, with at least a 550 Verbal score.
 For scores as of August 1st, 2011, we expect combined Verbal and Quantitative scores of at least 302, with at least a 156 Verbal score.

-Only MA applicants accepted for spring and without funding.
-After acceptance to the program student may apply for funding for future semesters.
+MA applicants accepted to start in spring semesters are, typically, without funding.
+After acceptance to the program, students may apply for funding for future semesters.

 December 1, 2016